 Use “neutral” accents to layer your room against a black-and-white background.
 Gold, aged brass, grass cloth, jute, and marble are great textural elements.

-White, black, or gray walls and floors, neutral-colored sofas, and armchairs are a great base to build your interior around.
+White, black, or grey walls or floors, neutral-coloured sofas, and armchairs are a great base to build your interior around.

-Use greenery to bring life to your interior.
-Indoor plants have never been more fashionable.
-Green, black, and white is the perfect color combination.
+Use greenery to bring life into your interior.
+Indoor plants have never been more fashionable, and green, black, and white is the perfect colour combination!

-A restricted color palette allows you to be bold and eclectic by mixing pieces from different eras.
+A restrictive colour palette allows you to be bold and eclectic by mixing pieces from different eras.
 A modernist chair can sit perfectly next to an antique table.

-Break the rules and very subtly accent with one hero color, whether it's with books, flowers, or artwork.
+Break the rules and very subtly accent with one hero colour, whether it is with books, flowers, or artwork.

 Cushions, rugs, and throws are the perfect accessories to introduce graphic motifs to your décor.
 Think about bold stripes, chevron, herringbone, and tribal patterns to create graphic interest.

-Apart from decorative accessories and furniture, think about items such as plumbing fixtures, door hardware, and hooks in matte black or white.
+Apart from decorative accessories and furniture, think about items such as plumbing fixtures, door hardware and hooks, and the like in matte black or white.
 This is a huge trend we’re seeing as people move away from chrome.

-Paint your walls gray.
-Some people think the color is cold and dull, but choose a warm, soft tone in a flat eggshell acrylic; it's the best canvas to decorate your room.
+Paint your walls grey.
+Some people think the colour is cold and dull, but choose a warm, soft tone in a flat eggshell acrylic, and this becomes the best canvas to decorate your room.
 I love Purbeck stone paint from Farrow & Ball.
-It's the perfect tone for well-lit modern rooms.
+It is the perfect tone for well-lit modern rooms.